 The Web Content Accessibility Guidelines (WCAG) are a set of guidelines for making web content more accessible to people with disabilities.
 Published by the Web Accessibility Initiative (WAI), WCAG is an international standard for web content accessibility.

 Although the first version of the WCAG wasn't released until 2008, web accessibility guidelines have been around as long as the internet has.
 The first was published in 1995 by technologist Gregg Vanderheiden.
 Other authors added more web accessibility guidelines to create the Unified Web Site Accessibility Guidelines.
 This document became the basis of the Web Content Accessibility Guidelines 1.0, which were released in 1999.

 WCAG 1.0 contained 14 guidelines.
 These guidelines included specifying alternatives for audio and video content, avoiding the use of tables for layout, and giving users controls over moving or blinking text.

 Launched in 2018, WCAG 2.1 is the latest version.
-It builds on version 2.0 by adding a new guideline and new criteria to aid users with low vision, users with cognitive issues, and mobile device users.
+It built on version 2.0 by adding a new guideline and new criteria to aid users with low vision, users with cognitive issues, and mobile device users.

 How the Web Content Accessibility Guidelines are Organized

 The Web Content Accessibility Guidelines are organized around four principles: